almamun80git/IGC-SAYEED/README.md

-# Miles Becker - Designer Portfolio Website
+# Sayeed - Data Scientist Portfolio Website

 A modern, professional portfolio website showcasing design services and creative work.
 Built with HTML5, CSS3, and vanilla JavaScript for a smooth, responsive user experience.

 ## Overview

-This portfolio website is designed for Miles Becker, a designer specializing in visual design, poster creation, and 3D design services.
+This portfolio website is designed for Sayeed, a data scientist specializing in data science, python, and resources management.
 The site features a clean, contemporary layout with a fixed sidebar profile section and a dynamic main content area.

 ## Features